 4. InforMEA fund-raising concept note (2nd Phase 2016-2019)

 The Thesaurus/LEO component, and the draft concept note for the 2nd Phase of the InforMEA project were discussed.
-It was confirmed that the overall financial frame of the concept note was based on the initial frame.
+It was confirmed that the overall financial frame of the concept note was based on the initial phase.
 Moreover, the desire to broaden the scope of activities, including further investments in spin off projects, such as collaboration among a number of MEAs on specific projects were also discussed.

 Possible additional activities related to the LEO component of the concept notes were raised, such as